clirdlf/ndsa.org/membership/orientation.md

 ## Need Help?
 <!--- - Lost your wiki password?
 Go [here](https://wiki.diglib.org/Special:PasswordReset), and enter your username.
 Click “Reset password”.
 A temporary password will be sent to your email address.
 Forgot your username?
 Go [here](https://wiki.diglib.org/index.php?title=Special:UserLogin&returnto=Special%3ASpecialPages) and click "Help with logging in". --->
-- Listserv questions or problems?
+- Mailing list questions or problems?
-If you or a colleague need to be added or removed from NDSA_ALL or one of the Interest Group listservs, contact your Interest Group co-chairs.
+If you or a colleague need to be added or removed from NDSA_ALL or one of the Interest Group mailing lists, contact your Interest Group co-chairs.
 - I’m in the "wrong Interest Group!"
 Don't be afraid to change Interest Groups.
 If the one you initially signed up for isn't a good fit, and you're more interested in activities going on in one of the other Interest Groups, please feel free to change groups.
 We realize that as the work evolves, new members may find themselves in the "wrong" group.
 Contact a Interest Group co-chair if you have questions about switching Interest Groups.
 <!-- - If all else fails, <ndsa@diglib.org>.-->